Tails a Waggin' Online...Caring for Your Three-Legged Dog

 Make sure there are not too many slippery surfaces in your home.
 Tripawds have less balance, and can easily slip especially when running or playing.
 If there are hard, slippery floors around your home, such as hardwood, tile, or linoleum, then it may be time to go shopping for some area rugs!
 These will also provide a nice, soft surface for your dog to lay down on.

 Jumping in and out of a vehicle can also be difficult for a tripawd because the additional impact on the remaining legs can lead to injury and arthritis.
 To solve this problem, lift them in and out of your vehicle to keep injuries to a minimum.
-There are now special harnesses available like the Ruffwear Web Master Harness that allow the owner to use a built in handle to assist in supporting and lifting your tripawd.
+There are now special harnesses available like the Ruffwear Web Master Harness (great for front leg amputees) or the EZYDOG Convert Harness (great for rear leg amputees) that allow the owner to use a built in handle to assist in supporting and lifting your tripawd.
 Also available are ramps like the Otto Step for easy access in and out of vehicles.

 At feeding time, try raising your tripawd's food dish to allow them easier access.
 This helps to take stress off of their neck, back and legs by having them bend over too far to reach their food.
-Adding supplements like Pet-Tek Re-Gen Max and Pet-Tek Wild Salmon Oil to your tripawd's food will help promote healthy bones and joints and keep inflammation under control.
+Adding supplements like Pet-Tek Re-Gen Max and Nupro Joint & Immunity to your tripawd's food will help promote healthy bones and joints and keep inflammation under control.

 Bedtime can pose similar problems.
 Try raising your tripawd's bed to allow them easier access so they won't have to flop down on a hard floor.
 Another good tip is to always have a couple of extra beds or blankets lying around in their favorite lounging spots, this will help reduce stress on the remaining legs and keep them from chafing if they are prone to lying on that side.